Harvinder-Sethi/Harvinder-Sethi/README.md

 - 👋 Hi, I’m @Harvinder-Sethi
-- 👀 If i just be myself here, I would actually say i have variety of interest such as painting, writing, open house speaking, Electrical sockets and hardwares, IOT, Mechanical parts and combinations, Web development, Data science etc. But my major interest revolves around Full stack Web Development and Machine Learning.
+- A firm believer in the quote by Mathematician Clive Humby ‘data is the new oil’
+- I am a Machine learning engineer with a statistical mindset & full-stack web development skills with a masters degree in Data Science
+- Keen to collaborate on challenging machine learning projects by applying predictive modelling & data science methodologies in a growth-oriented organisationK
+- I am always learning algorithms to understand & utilise in my next projects.
--  But nevertheless, I also practise psychology in my mean time and would love to build a product that can help maintain good mental health via integrating my web developmemnt, datascience and psychological Learnings.
+- Ardent in psychology & aspire to build a product that can help maintain mental health by integrating web development, data science and psychology insightsK O I evangelise design thinking practise in my volunteering works to develop innovative, practical & sustainable solutions.
-- 🌱 I’m currently learning More and more algorithms and the Maths behind it to better understand them.
-- 💞️ I’m looking to collaborate on challenging machine learning projects and would also love to contibute in early life cycle of a data science projects i.e., Data Collection, cleaning and vizualization tasks.
 - 📫 Accepts the fact that the world is bigger than our room ?
 Feel like we have similar interests and can rock it together?
 Want to connect?
 Just HMU on LinkedIn- https://www.linkedin.com/in/harvinder-sethi OR harshsethi1996@yahoo.com

 <!---